shariquekhan1997/PaletteGenerator.js/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
-name: "\U0001F3A8 Feature request"
+name: "\U0001F4A1 Feature request"
-about: Suggest an idea for this project
+about: Ideas and suggestions
 title: ''
 labels: enhancement
 assignees: shariquekhan1997